zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "parseFloatWithScale" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function parseFloatWithScale(payload: Buffer, allowEmpty?: false): {
+export function parseFloatWithScale(payload: Uint8Array, allowEmpty?: false): {
     value: number;
     scale: number;
     bytesRead: number;